Amir Bahadori | Associate Professor

 Academic highlights

-Bahadori, a Certified Health Physicist, teaches courses related to nuclear and radiological engineering, including NE 690, Radiation Protection and Shielding; and NE 691/891, Radiation and Human Health.
-He has authored or co-authored more than 80 peer-reviewed publications, including 12 NASA technical papers, with nearly 800 citations and an h-index of 15, according to Google Scholar.
-Bahadori has presented at numerous meetings in the U.S. and abroad, including the Medipix Open Meeting at CERN, Workshop on Radiation Monitoring for the International Space Station, American Association of Physicists in Medicine Annual Meeting, American Nuclear Society Annual and Winter Meetings and the Health Physics Society Annual Meeting.
-In 2018, Bahadori was awarded the Committee on Space Research (COSPAR) Zeldovich Medal by Scientific Commission F, Life Sciences as Related to Space.
-He has been a part of two teams that were awarded NASA Group Achievement Awards.
+Bahadori, a Certified Health Physicist, teaches courses related to nuclear and radiological engineering, including NE 690, Radiation Protection and Shielding; NE 737, Intermediate Radiation Measurement Applications; and NE 691/891, Principles of/Advanced Radiation and Human Health.
+He has authored or co-authored more than 80 peer-reviewed publications, including 12 NASA technical papers, with more than 1000 citations and an h-index of 15, according to Google Scholar.
+Bahadori has been granted two patents by the USPTO.
+He has presented at numerous meetings in the U.S. and abroad, including the Medipix Open Meeting at CERN, Workshop on Radiation Monitoring for the International Space Station, American Nuclear Society Annual and Winter Meetings, and meetings of the Nuclear Energy Institute and the World Nuclear Association.
 Bahadori was selected as a Big 12 faculty fellow for the 2022-2023 academic year.
-He is a member of the Radiation Research Society, International Radiation Physics Society, Health Physics Society, American Nuclear Society, Alpha Nu Sigma and Tau Beta Pi.
+He was elected to a six-year term as a council member of the National Council on Radiation Protection and Measurements (NCRP) in 2024.
+Bahadori is a member of many professional societies, including American Nuclear Society, Radiation Research Society and the International Radiation Physics Association.
+He also maintains a USNRC senior reactor operator (SRO) license at the Kansas State University TRIGA Mark II Nuclear Reactor.

 Google Scholar